Contributed By Legance – Avvocati Associati

-The plaintiff has to pay the upfront court tax (the so-called contributo unificato) at the time of filing the initial complaint.
+The plaintiff has to pay the upfront court tax (contributo unificato) at the time of filing the initial complaint.
 The value of the upfront court tax depends on the value of the claim and it is doubled when the lawsuit is brought in second instance or before the Supreme Court.
 In fast-track proceedings and in labour disputes, the upfront court tax is reduced by half.

 The recoverable costs encompass the expenses and the costs borne by the parties during the proceeding and the lawyers’ fees.
 The recoverable lawyers’ fees are not assessed on the basis of hourly rates but on the basis of the standard quantification of attorney’s fees as provided in a Decree of the Ministry of Justice.

 The decision on costs can be appealed.

 The judge establishes the amount of costs to be awarded on the basis of the value and the complexity of the claim, as well as on the basis of what the parties have declared in the note on costs and their procedural behaviour, making reference to rules and parameters established by the Ministry of Justice.

 If the judge assesses that some of the costs and expenses faced by the successful party are redundant or unnecessary, these costs will not be recoverable.

 According to recent case law, legal interest also accrues on litigation costs, starting from the date on which the judgment becomes final.